terodox/terodox.tech/content/posts/2019-11-24--stencil-js-part-2/index.md

 ## AssetsDirs

 When you need to load a local asset in a component it can complicate the build.
 Stencil tries to keep this a bit more seamless with the use of `assetsDirs`.
-This property allows you to specify local folder that can will contain assets needed for this specific component.
+This property allows you to specify local folder that contains assets needed for this specific component.
+The stencil build will make sure these assets are brought along for publishing.

 The path can be any relative path to a directory from the component file.